Supporting Ontario's Recovery and Municipal Elections Act, 2020: Opposition

 The move to ban ranked ballots was also met with heavy criticism, with critics stating that it undermined local democracy and came without consulting the public.
 Electoral reform advocacy group Fair Vote Canada released a statement saying that "too often, politicians will push for whatever system is in the best interest of their party, or to protect their own jobs.
 Today we see that since the Conservative Party supports first-past-the-post, every municipality in Ontario is now stuck with it."

-After the bill passed third reading, Liberal MPP Mitzie Hunter announced she would introduce a private member’s bill seeking to overturn the ban on ranked ballots for municipal elections, stating that "municipalities govern many of the most immediate aspects of our lives, yet they are subject to interference by this premier repeatedly."

-A number of Toronto city councillors denounced the move, including mayor John Tory, as the city was considering switching to ranked ballots for future municipal elections.
+John Tory, mayor of Toronto, and a number of Toronto city councillors denounced the move, as the city was considering switching to ranked ballots for future municipal elections.
 In Kingston, Bryan Paterson, the city's mayor, stated that "in 2018 Kingston voted in favour of moving to a system of ranked ballots in 2022, and I believe their decision should be respected."
 The London City Council voted almost unanimously to request that the province exempt the city from the ban.